-The HER2 mutations are routinely performed in patients that were screened in the Laboratory of Molecular Oncology, Oncologisch Centrum UZ Brussel, and who were EGFR mutation negative.
+The HER2 mutations are routinely performed in patients who were negative for a EGFR mutation, that were screened at the Laboratory of Molecular Oncology, Oncologisch Centrum UZ Brussel.
 The Laboratory can also perform HER2 mutation screen in phenotypically selected patients lung adenocarcinoma in never or past smokers that have failed prior chemotherapy and were not previously considered for the FIELT study.
+These tests are performed on paraffin embedded, formalin fixed tissues.

+For more information please contact:

+Dirk De Clippeleir, datamanager

+Erik Teugels, PhD, laboratory of molecular oncology

+Jacques De Grève, study coordinator

+E-mail: Dirk.Declippeleir@uzbrussel.be

+Jacques.Degreve@uzbrussel.be

+Erik.Teugels@uzbrussel.be

-These mutations are performed on paraffin embedded, formalin fixed tissues.
-For more information please contact: Dirk De Clippeleir , datamanager Erik Teugels, PhD, laboratory of molecular oncology Jacques De Grève, study coordinator E-mail: Dirk.Declippeleir@uzbrussel.be Jacques.Degreve@uzbrussel.be Erik.Teugels@uzbrussel.be Activity of sunitinib in esophageal cancer, melanoma and sarcoma (SEMS) Phase II - sunitinib - esophageal cancer - melanoma - sarcoma The melanoma and sarcoma cancer cohorts have been completed.
-Accrual continues in oesophageal cancer.
+Activity of sunitinib in esophageal cancer, melanoma and sarcoma (SEMS)

+Esophageal cancer - melanoma - phase II - sarcoma - sunitinib

+The melanoma and sarcoma cancer cohorts have been completed.
+Accrual continues in esophageal cancer.

 Therapeutic options in patients with advanced esophageal cancer, melanoma and sarcoma are limited after failure of standard first line chemotherapy.
-In the present, multicentric two-stage phase II trial the activity of single agent sunitinib malate (Sutent®) administered orally at 50mg/day, 4 weeks on followed by 2 weeks off will be examined.
+In the present, multicentric two-stage phase II trial the activity of single agent sunitinib malate (Sutent[®]) administered orally at 50 mg/day, 4 weeks on, followed by 2 weeks off, will be examined.

 Inclusion Criteria:

-- Advanced cancer, locally or metastatic - Presence of plasma and tissue sample - Life expectancy of > 3 months - Measurable disease or disease evaluable with nonmeasurable lesions or tumor marker - Disease progression on prior treatment and anticancer therapy-free period of > 4 weeks before baseline examination for current study. - Tumor- specific inclusion criteria: - Sarcoma: Second line, after one line of anthracycline based chemotherapy - Melanoma: Second line, after one line chemotherapy containing DTIC (combination or single agent).
-Prior vaccination and anti-CTLA4 immune therapy allowed (requires establishment of progressive disease under treatment). - Esophageal cancer: Second line after cisplatinum based chemotherapy The study comprises a translational component including - Baseline plasma levels of VEGF-A, sVEGFR-2, sVEGFR-3 and PIGF (placenta growth factor) - Tumor gene copy number of VEGFR-2 - Evolution during treatment of circulating endothelial and tumor cells.
+- Advanced cancer, locally or metastatic - Presence of plasma and tissue sample - Life expectancy of > 3 months - Measurable disease or disease evaluable with nonmeasurable lesions or tumor marker - Disease progression on prior treatment and anticancer therapy-free period of > 4 weeks before baseline examination for current study. - Tumor-specific inclusion criteria: - Sarcoma: Second line, after one line of anthracycline based chemotherapy - Melanoma: Second line, after one line chemotherapy containing DTIC (combination or single agent).
+Prior vaccination and anti-CTLA4 immune therapy allowed (requires establishment of progressive disease under treatment). - Esophageal cancer: Second line after cisplatinum-based chemotherapy The study comprises a translational component including - Baseline plasma levels of VEGF-A, sVEGFR-2, sVEGFR-3 and PIGF (placenta growth factor) - Tumor gene copy number of VEGFR-2 - Evolution during treatment of circulating endothelial and tumor cells.
 Perfusion imaging with dynamic contrast enhanced MRI.
-For more information please contact: Ellen Dewandeler, datamanager E-mail: Ellen.DeWandeler@uzbrussel.be The PATSGO trial Temozolomide - Phase II - chemotherapy - glioblastoma - progression-free survival The PATSGO trial is a randomized phase II trial evaluating the benefit of a prolonged adjuvant treatment in glioblastoma patients.
+For more information please contact: Ellen Dewandeler, datamanager E-mail: Ellen.DeWandeler@uzbrussel.be The PATSGO trial Chemotherapy - glioblastoma - phase II - progression-free survival - temozolomide The PATSGO trial is a randomized phase II trial evaluating the benefit of a prolonged adjuvant treatment in glioblastoma patients.
 Some patients present at the end of the 6 months adjuvant treatment with residual tumors that are still regressing.
 These patients could benefit from prolonged treatment.
 This study will also evaluate the efficacy of rechallenging patients with temozolomide when their tumor progresses.
 As temozolomide is thought to be inactive at relapse, most relapsing patients do not receive it.
 However, some responses have been reported.
 The major enpoints of this trial are (1) progression-free and overall survival at 6 months; (2) safety and adverse event profile of prolonged adjuvant temozolomide; (3) comparison of the Health-Related Quality of Life of the patients randomized in the 2 arms; (4) overall tumor response in patients when they are rechallenged with temozolomide.
 For more information please contact:

 J-Fr.
-Baurain, study coordinator E-mail: jean-francois.baurain@uclouvain.be The SOLE trial Letrozole - phase III trial - endocrine therapy - early stage breast cancer - disease free survival The SOLE trial is a phase III trial evaluating the role of continuous letrozole versus intermittent letrozole following 4 to 6 years of prior adjuvant endocrine therapy in postmenopausal women with hormone-receptor positive, node-positive, early stage breast cancer (SOLE / IBCSG 35-07 / BIG 1-07).
+Baurain, study coordinator E-mail: jean-francois.baurain@uclouvain.be The SOLE trial Disease-free survival - early stage breast cancer - endocrine therapy - letrozole - phase III trial The SOLE trial is a phase III trial evaluating the role of continuous letrozole versus intermittent letrozole following 4 to 6 years of prior adjuvant endocrine therapy in postmenopausal women with hormone receptor-positive, node-positive, early stage breast cancer (SOLE / IBCSG 35-07 / BIG 1-07).